Larq Compute Engine¶

 LCE is built on top of TensorFlow Lite and uses the TensorFlow Lite FlatBuffer format to convert and serialize Larq models for inference.
 We provide an LCE Converter with additional optimization passes to increase the speed of execution of Larq models on supported target platforms.

-The LCE documentation provides the build instructions for Android and ARM64-based boards such as Raspberry Pi.
+The LCE documentation provides the build instructions for Android and 64-bit ARM-based boards such as Raspberry Pi.
 Please follow the provided instructions to create a native LCE build or cross-compile for one of the supported targets.

 LCE uses the TensorFlow Lite Interpreter to perform an inference.
 In addition to the already available built-in TensorFlow Lite operators, optimized LCE operators are registered to the interpreter to execute the Larq specific subgraphs of the model.
 An example to create and build an LCE compatible TensorFlow Lite interpreter for your own applications is provided here.